cschladetsch/Monotonic/README.md

 Monotonic
 =========

 A boost library propsal: Fastest C++ Allocator.
+Original code here http://ci.boost.org/svn-trac/browser/sandbox/monotonic?rev=86799.

 This library provides the fastest way to manage memory in a C++ application.
 Yes, that is a bold claim.
 See the exhaustive results http://github.com/cschladetsch/Monotonic/tree/master/libs/monotonic/test/results/